jlacar/codekata/bloomfilters/devnotes.md

 The first test will often get refactored away later but you have to start somewhere, even if it's the wrong place.
 The first test created asserts that a new Dictionary will have no entries.
 So, we assert that the ``size()`` is 0 and make sure the implementation code is such that the test fails.
 Making the test pass is a simple matter of returning the correct value of 0.

 Next, we refactor.
 The test name was left as ``test()`` so we give it a better name.
 We try ``new_Dictionary_is_empty`` and see that the method name ``size()`` reveals too much implementation detail.
 Let's try to make that more abstract.

+The first refactoring suggests that maybe we took a little too big of a first step.
+The refactored code takes a smaller step by calling the Dictionary default constructor.
+Now the ``newDictionary()`` method we initially had isn't even used.
+We'll keep it anyway because we still want to come up with a high-level API for adding entries to the Dictionary.